About BSS Guardian™

 Click here to read BSS Guardian’s™ Terms & Conditions and mobile terms.

 When a workplace emergency unfolds, the first three to five minutes determine the outcome.
-Occupants who have been trained on the specific response for the specific building act decisively.
-Occupants who are improvising — reading signage, looking for someone in charge, trying to remember what they were told two years ago — lose the window.
+Employees who have been trained on the specific response for the specific building act decisively.
+Employees who are improvising — reading signage, looking for someone in charge, trying to remember what they were told two years ago — lose the window.
 Generic mass-notification systems and one-time orientation videos don’t close that gap.

 What BSS Guardian™ Delivers as Your Emergency Preparedness Software